8 Ways Americans Are Using 401(k) Accounts More Wisely

 Using your 401(k) plan as a place to hold large amounts of your employer’s stock is generally thought to be an unwise strategy.
 Does anyone remember Enron’s 2001 collapse?

-Fortunately, a shift away from such investing that began in 2006 continued last year.
-Among plans that offer company stock, the percentage of participants holding more than 20% of their account balance in company stock has tumbled from 30% in 2011 to 12% in 2020.
+Fortunately, Americans are shifting away from such investing.
+Among plans that offer company stock, the percentage of participants holding more than 20% of their account balance in company stock has tumbled from 18% in 2005 to 3% in 2022.

 A senior man relaxes at his computer desk